-Trekking Sarawak provides an introduction to jungle trekking in the Malaysian State of Sarawak, focussing primarily on established trails in national parks.
+Trekking Sarawak provides an introduction to jungle trekking around the world, focussing primarily on established trails in national parks.
 It is intended to provide informative and educational guides to jungle trekking trails.

-Trekking Sarawak is not intended to cover all trails or trekking locations in Sarawak, and points you in the direction of various other treks and locations - to allow you to do some exploring of your own!
+Trekking Sarawak is not intended to cover all trails or trekking locations, and points you in the direction of various other treks and locations – to allow you to do some exploring of your own!

 Bako is your best chance at seeing some of Sarawak’s amazing animals in the wild, plus a variety of pitcher plants, and most of Sarawak’s forest types.
 Bako offers easy short boardwalks through to tough overnight hikes, all from an idyllic beach base near Kuching.
 The boat ride there is half the fun.

 See the world’s largest flower (the Rafflesia), and frolic under stunning crystal-clear waterfalls, surrounded by lush rainforest.
 Stick to the boardwalk for an introduction to the rainforest, or hike to the top of the mountain to camp for the night.